erwald/blog/posts/is-there-a-place-among-the-barbarians-for-me-and-my-puny-muscles.md

 Intelligence -- and I'll tentatively define it here as the ability to accomplish a wide range of cognitive tasks -- comes in many forms, but they [tend to be correlated with one another](https://dynomight.net/general-intelligence/).
 The person who has one kind of intelligence is likely to have other kinds too.
 This tendency is described by the [general intelligence factor](<https://en.wikipedia.org/wiki/G_factor_(psychometrics)>), _g_.

-Intelligence is ≥50% heritable (<span class="citation">Plomin and Deary 2015</span>).
-It's [correlated with a wide range of good life outcomes](https://www.gwern.net/iq) (and some bad ones; cf. Smeland et al. (<span class="citation">2020</span>)), including educational achievement, job success, health, not being in prison, etc. I'm pretty confident that it's very useful (in expectation) in doing good, as I think it is for nearly all cognitive tasks.
+Intelligence is ≥50% heritable (Plomin and Deary 2015).
+It's [correlated with a wide range of good life outcomes](https://www.gwern.net/iq) (and some bad ones; cf. Smeland et al. (2020)), including educational achievement, job success, health, not being in prison, etc. I'm pretty confident that it's very useful (in expectation) in doing good, as I think it is for nearly all cognitive tasks.
 (I expect other useful traits, like willpower and charisma, are also to some degree heritable, so some of what is said here probably applies to those too.)

 As a corollary, I think being one or two standard deviations below average in intelligence makes many things a lot harder.
 At the risk of giving off a "Martian visits Earth" vibe, here are a few stories [from](https://www.reddit.com/r/AskReddit/comments/2iul4m/whats_it_like_to_knowingly_have_a_low_iq/) [Reddit](https://www.reddit.com/r/AskReddit/comments/gp888s/serious_people_with_confirmed_belowaverage/), which don't by themselves prove anything but serve to illustrate the point (grammar lightly edited):